Motor vehicle crashes are the number one killer of teens in the U.S.

 - Teens driving with teen passengers

 Did you know?

-- In 2015, the highest number of teen driver crashes occurred in December in North Dakota.
+- In 2016, teen driver crashes occurred most in December.